unwisegeek/textrpg/README.md

 TODO:

-- Documentation
+[ ] Documentation
-- Basic Room Descriptions
+[X] Basic Room Descriptions
-- Ability to move between rooms
+[X] Ability to move between rooms
-- Registry for hidden exits by non-directional commands (ie: pull lever)
-- Variable tracking for win conditions
+[ ] Registry for hidden exits by non-directional commands (ie: pull lever) [ ] Variable tracking for win conditions
+[X] Map Editor
+[ ] Item System
+[ ] Key System for locked doors.
+[ ] Doors that close on both sides.
+Not sure if neccesary.
+Maybe future proofing for teleporters of some kind?
+[ ] Config File System